emilyclaire02/NCRMPSite.github.io/README.md

 ##### Manual Input:

 First ensure that in window.onload = function() the function "initializeTimeline()" is commented out.
+Edit the "firstYear" and "finalYear" variables with the first and last years that the timeline will extend to.
 To add an entry to the timeline, create a new TimelineEntry object in the timeline array using this template.

 Template: